-UTDT requires that all exchange students are covered by a health insurance.
-Coverage must include: medical diagnosis and treatment, preventive medicine, hospitalization, surgery and transplants, dental care, first aid and transportation to a hospital or clinic, medical equipment and appliances, treatment of chronic diseases, paramedical services and repatriation of mortal remains.
+UTDT requires that all exchange students are covered by a health insurance that includes medical diagnosis and treatment, preventive medicine, hospitalization, surgery and transplants, mental health treatment, dental care, first aid and transportation to a hospital or clinic, medical equipment and appliances, treatment of chronic diseases, paramedical services, medical evacuation and repatriation of mortal remains.

-The insurance must be obtained prior to arrival in Argentina and must cover the student until the last day of the stay in the country.
+The insurance must be obtained prior of arrival in Argentina and must be valid from the first to the last day of the semester.

 The type of visa you will require to study in Argentina and the procedure to obtain it depends on your country of citizenship and the duration of your stay.
 Please read carefully the information below.